udelcodes/udelcodes.github.io/LTC/day3.md

 <a href="https://codepen.io/mariavanv/pen/xxZENVd?editors=1010" target="_blank">Click Here for template</a>

+You can also use the example from aboveif you clcik "Edit in CodePen", then fork

 Click FORK (bottom right corner of screen) to make your own game.

 Let's rename the start location by changing the text on line *whatever line number*